egladman/favicon.sh/README.md

 # favicon.sh
-A script that generates favicons of *all* variants
+A script that generates favicons of *all* variants.

 #### Usage
 ```bash